 The ICE Newsletter

 The ICE newsletter contains interesting articles, Web resources, Conference information, tech tips, and Indiana Department of Education updates.
-It is e-mailed about twice per month to about 2000 people, mostly teachers, who support ICE's goals.
-You may contact ICE at firstname.lastname@example.org requesting to be added to the mailing list.
+Click below to join the list!

 There are fifteen ICE Board members who meet six times each year.
 This Board is made up of technology coordinators, educators, a higher education member and two ex-offico members.
 Those ex-offico members include a representative from the Indiana Department of Education and the ICE administrative assistant who coordinates all communication between the Board, Conference Committee, and membership.
 This Board sets the direction of the organization and plans all the events for the year.